wxguy/wrfplot/docs/install.md

 © J Sundar, wrf.guy@gmail.com, 2024
 ```

-If you get inbuilt help page of wrfplot, then it is ensured that you have successfully installed wrfplot.
+If you get the inbuilt help page of `wrfplot`, then it is ensured that you have successfully installed `wrfplot`.